Fer-Jg/TownyAdvanced-Spanish/Plugins-using-the-Towny-API.md

 **[DiscordTownyLink](https://www.spigotmc.org/resources/discordtownylink.78179/)** - A plugin that can add a player to a town's role on discord, by Coco10203.

+**[CropClick](https://www.spigotmc.org/resources/cropclick.69480/)** - A plugin that lets players click crops and receive the drops.
+CropClick uses Towny to allow/deny players to click crops, by BakuPlayz.

 ## Plugins using Metadata

 **[Floristics](https://github.com/JayAvery/floristics)** - A plugin that applies natural plant growth to Minecraft